FACULTY OF NURSING

-Only short-listed candidates will be contacted for an interview.
-Review of applications will begin upon receipt and will continue until the position is filled.
+Only short-listed candidates will be contacted.
+The review of applications will begin upon receipt until the position is filled.

 Short-listed candidates will be required to provide satisfactory proof of credentials including appropriately certified translations of credentials into English, as applicable.

 The University of New Brunswick is committed to employment equity and fostering diversity within our community and developing an inclusive workplace that reflects the richness of the broader community that we serve.
 The University welcomes and encourages applications from all qualified individuals who will help us achieve our goals, including women, visible minorities, Aboriginal persons, persons with disabilities, persons of any sexual orientation, gender identity or gender expression.
 Preference will be given to Canadian citizens and permanent residents of Canada.